 Number of Naps: 2 longer naps - 1 in the morning, 1 in the afternoon

 Many babies are capable of sleeping through the night at this age, but not ALL of them do.
-It's important to have realistic expectations and know that it is perfectly normal for your baby to wake up to eat once or twice per night.
+It's important to have realistic expectations (outlined in “When do babies sleep through the night without feeding?) and know that it is perfectly normal for your baby to wake up to eat once or twice per night.

 Helping Your 6 - 9 month-old Baby Sleep Better: According to parents.com, up to 80% of babies sleep through the night by 9 months.
 So here's hoping!
 But even more than hoping is continuing with the sleep routine you've been working so hard on to keep all along.
 That's one of the best bets for helping your baby learn to sleep through the night.
 Near the end of this timeframe, your baby may show signs of separation anxiety (the worry babies have about when they'll see you again).
 If you know your baby isn't hungry, you can go in and calm your baby by rubbing her back or singing a lullaby.
 Resist the urge to pick her up unless you know she needs to eat.